projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 constants.
 If they continue committing to their branches without incorporating the fix, their implementation might not work on the `master` branch.

-Moving on, enter these commands to update your topic branch (it won't do anything if no one pushed commits to that remote branch):
+Try to update the topic brach by entering these commands (it won't do anything if no one pushed commits to that remote `master` branch):

 ```bash
 git checkout master